AvidDollars/java-streams-learning/README.md

 learning materials for functional Java

 for Java 8 and above

+based on:
+- Collections API
+- Stream API
-based on Collections API, Stream API and lambda calculus
+- lambda calculus